Ohio Environmental Council, August 16, 2020

 In addition to emails, calls, and social media posts (check out our awesome toolkit here), OEC is engaging in a peer-to-peer texting program through an app called OutVote.

 Join our team through the All in for Ohio campaign to reach your friends and family and contacts with up-to-date voting information.
-To get started, sign up for an upcoming training session here:
+Join an upcoming Vote PARTY: